1996 Silver Dollar

 FAQs:

-The 1996 Silver Dollar stands out due to its relatively low mintage, with just over 3.6 million coins produced.
-This scarcity, combined with its classic Walking Liberty design and .999 fine silver content, has made it a sought-after piece for both experienced collectors and those new to American silver coinage.
+The 1996 silver dollar is notable for having the lowest bullion mintage in the American Silver Eagle series, with just over 3.6 million coins produced.
+This relative scarcity, combined with its classic Walking Liberty design and .999 fine silver content, makes it a sought-after year among collectors.